Isofix baby car seats

-This popular combination seat is approved for use from birth up to 36kg - that's around 12 years old, or when your child may no longer need a car seat.
+The Joie Every Stage FX combination seat is identical to the Every Stage car seat we tested last year, but now has Isofix connectors added.
+It's still approved for use from birth up to 36kg - that's around 12 years old, or when your child may no longer need a car seat.
 Multi-group car seats don't always work as well as separate seats, and this seat is no different.
 We've named it a Don't Buy in our review because of poor crash test results in one mode.
 Read our safety alert for more information.

 Concord Ultimax i-Size

 Test score %

 This child car seat and Isofix base has passed the regulatory tests required by ECE R129 to be sold as suitable for children from 40cm to 105cm.
 However, in our tests, which are conducted at higher speeds and forces than the standard requires, we found weaknesses in frontal-impact safety.
 The car seat shell broke during frontal-impact crash tests when used forward-facing.
 Due to this, it’s a Don’t Buy and the overall score is automatically downgraded to 20%.